Naptwen/Beginner_Engine/README.md

 # Beginner_Engine
-\nThis script is the sample of how to develop the engine for the beginner
+#This script is the sample of how to develop the engine for the beginner

 #Google, Youtube and Github are my teachers.
 #I am learnning coding by myself,
 #So I focused on writing computer coding in a way that is as easy to understand as possible.